 Young Artist Auditions (YAA) – The League organizes and hosts the prestigious Young Artist Auditions competition each March.
 High school students from nine counties compete for awards in the categories of male and female vocal, strings, piano, and instrumental.
 The first-place winners in the five categories audition before a panel of judges for a Special Award.
 The winner of the Special Award has the opportunity to audition at a later date for a performance with the RPO.
 The competition also awards two scholarships to high school seniors.
-Click here to download the 2015 application form.
+Click here for more information on the 2015 Awards and winners.

 Fundraisers – Every summer, the League hosts a one-day chartered motor coach trip to a matinee performance at the Glimmerglass Opera Theatre in Cooperstown, New York, followed by dinner.